ssu-dmlab/DGRec-pytorch/README.md

 We compare our implmentation compared to the original one in terms of recall@20 and ndcg.
 We report average metrics with thier standard deviations of 10 runs.

-* Original version based on Tensorflow
+### Recommendation accuracies on test sets using the original version in Tensorflow

 |data|recall@20|ndcg|
 |------|---|---|